-School Halton District School E 2050 Guelph Line Burlington, ntification, Placement and Rev Meeting Dispense Reg ON L7R3Z2
+Halton District School Board 2050 Guelph Line Burlington ON L7P372

-1/1/1900 Date 1/1/1900 12:00 AM
+Date 1/1/1900 12:00 AM

-Student Name Student Name Date of Birth 1/ 1/1900 OEN 123-456-789
+e Date of Birth 1/1/1900 OEN 123-456-789

 Grade 01 Year 2022-2023

-School Sample Public School
+I

-Parent Guardian Phone 555-555-5555
+Phone 555-555-5555

-Address 123 Oak Street, Burlington, ON L7R 3Z2
+ırlington, ON L7R 3 3Z2

-Dear Parent(s) / Guardian(s) and/or Student:
+/or Student:

-Student Name is an exceptional student as determined by an Identification Placement and Review Committee (IPRC).
+student as determin ned by an Identification on Placement and Review Co ommittee

-CURRENT STATUS Identification Giftedness Placement Indirect Service
+Placement Indirect Service

-At this time, it is recommended that Student Name's identification and placement remain the same.
-If you agree with this recommendation it is not necessary to convene an IPRC review meeting at this time.
-Please sign and date the letter below indicating that you wish the IPRC meeting be dispensed with and return it to your child's school.

-If you wish to discuss this recommendation further or would like to arrange an IPRC, please contact:
+essary to convene ish the IPRC meeti s identification and pla e an IPRC review mee ing be dispensed with or would like to arrang ting at this time.
+F and return it to y Please sign our child's : and date the

+Name: Principal

-Name: Principal Phone Number: (905) 555-5555
+Phone Number: ( (905) 555-5555

-We continue to support the current identification and placement and would like to dispense with the IPRC Review Meeting.
+urrent identification n and placement and would like to disp ense with t he

-If we have not received a response within 10 days, it will be assumed that you wish to dispense with the Identification, Placement and Review Committee Meeting and would like to continue with the current identification and placement.
+se within 10 days, it will be assumed that you wish to dispense with se Meeting and would like to continue with the current identification and the current identification are current identification.

-Parent/Guardian/Student Signature

-Date

 Personal and health information on this form is collected, used and disclosed in accordance with the Education Act R.S.O 1990, c.E.2, as amended, the Municipal Freedom of Information and Protection of Privacy Act.
 R.S.O.
 1990, c M. 56, as amended, and the Personal Health Information Act S.O 2004, c.3. and will be used for the purpose of determining eligibility for, and for providing Special Education Programs and Services.
 Questions about this collection, use and disclosure should be directed to the Administrator - Special Education Services Department Halton District School Board, School Support Services.
-No Minority Reports were provided.